anil-650/notes/POM/controlling.md

    needed.
 1. So Planing is a process that facilitates the measuring the actual performance against set standard.
-1. According to "Henry Fayol" controlling is an undertaking control of seeing that everything is being carried out in accordance of plan which have been adopted ,the order which have been given and the principles which have been laid down.
+1. According to "*Henry Fayol*" controlling is an undertaking control of seeing that everything is being carried out in accordance of plan which have been adopted ,the order which have been given and the principles which have been laid down.
-1. According to "--pucj Donald" controlling is the measuring and correcting of activity of subordinate to ensure that the event confirm to plan.
+1. According to "*O'Donnell*" controlling is the measuring and correcting of activities of subordinates to assure that event confirm to plan.

 # Characteristic of Controlling
 1. Pervasive function